 Third, the effect size Schwarz and Clore report is enormous: 1.7 points in a 1-10 scale.
-To put that in perspective, from other studies, we know that the life satisfaction gap between people who got married vs. people who became widows over the past year is about 1.5 on the same scale (see Figure 1, Lucas 2005 .pdf).
+To put that in perspective, from other studies, we know that the life satisfaction gap between people who got married vs. people who became widows over the past year is about 1.5 on the same scale (see Figure 1, Lucas 2005 .html).
 Life vs. death are estimated as less impactful than precipitation.
 Even if the effect were smaller on days not as carefully selected as those by Schwarz and Clore, the 'replications' averaging across all days should still have detectable effects.

 Design difference 2.
 Already attributed.

 This concern, recall, is that people answering many questions in a survey may misattribute their mood to earlier questions.
 This makes sense, but the concern applies to the original as well.

 The phone-call from Schwarz & Clore's RA does not come immediately after the "mood induction" either, rather, participants get the RA's phone call hours into a rainy vs sunny day.
 Before the call they presumably made evaluations too, answering questions like "How are you and Lisa doing?"
 "How did History 101 go?"
 "Man, don't you hate Champaign's weather?" etc. Mood could have been misattributed to any of these earlier judgments in the original as well.
 Our participants' experiences do not begin when we start collecting their data.

 Design difference 3.
 Noise.